Milillo-lab/Transmission_Lines/README.md

 ## 🚀 As part of the dataset already been uploaded, you can just start from Risk Classification (deform_risk_classi(whole).py) after setting up the environment.yml.

-## Note: if you want to try Opera-Processor, you can use get the demo data from:
+## If you want to try Opera-Processor, you can use get the demo data from: [Opera-Processor-data-demo](https://uofh-my.sharepoint.com/:f:/r/personal/pzhang27_cougarnet_uh_edu/Documents/Opera-Processor-data-demo?csf=1&web=1&e=NvRfLW)

 The analysis is structured into a three-step pipeline: